Inflectra/spira-documentation/docs/SpiraApps/FMEA.md

 - Go to Product Template Administration > Risks > Custom Properties
 - Create a new custom custom property of type Integer.
 We recommend calling this "RPN"

 **4. Optionally, update workflows**.
-This is not required, but we recommend make the following changes to all risk workflows in templates whose products will use FMEA:
+This is not required, but we recommend making the following changes to all risk workflows in templates whose products will use FMEA:

 - Make the "Detectability" custom property required in all workflow steps where the standard risk fields "Probability" and "Impact" are required.
 This will ensure that the "Detectability" value is completed properly
 - Disable the "RPN" custom property for all workflow steps.
 This field is used to display the RPN number.
 It is calculated automatically as part of this SpiraApp and should not be adjusted by a user